Federal Energy Assistance Programs

 LIHEAP provides direct utility bill assistance to help households cover their energy costs and keep their utilities running.
 LIHEAP has historically received between $2.5 and $4.5 billion per year in congressional funding and provides approximately 6.7 million households with heating or cooling assistance annually.
 Eligibility for LIHEAP is limited to households with incomes between 150% and 185% of the federal poverty income guidelines or, if greater, 60% of the state median income.
 The federal LIHEAP program allows state administering offices to transfer up to 25 percent of LIHEAP monies to weatherization programming.
 For approval to use LIHEAP monies for solar, state LIHEAP administrators must include the solar as a measure in their state energy plans.

-The DOE’s WAP program provides assistance to help low-income households reduce their energy bills by making their homes more energy efficient.
+The DOE’s WAP provides assistance to help low-income households reduce their energy bills by making their homes more energy efficient.
 Typical weatherization measures include insulation, duct sealing, and repairing or replacing appliances and HVAC systems.
-The WAP program recently clarified its rules for allowing some of the available funding for families receiving weatherization services to be used for solar pilot programs, in Memorandum 024.
+The WAP recently clarified its rules for allowing some of the available funding for families receiving weatherization services to be used for solar pilot programs, in Memorandum 024.
+In addition, WAP provides Grantees who wish to use renewable energy measures with a Solar Template for Incorporating Solar Photovoltaics into WAP.
+This Template streamlines the process for Grantees to gain approval to use WAP funding to install renewable measures.